getify/TNG-Hooks/README.md

     // ..
 }

+renderButton = TNG(renderButton);
 ```

-The first time the Articulated Function `renderButton(..)` is run, the `onSetup()` effect will subscribe its event listener.
+The first time the Articulated Function `renderButton(..)` is invoked, the `onSetup()` effect will subscribe its event listener.
 The `onCleanup()` cleanup function returned from the effect will be saved by TNG internally.
-The next time the `onSetup()` effect is invoked, that cleanup function will first be triggered -- in this example, unsubscribing the event listener and preventing double event subscription.
+The next time `renderButton(..)` is invoked (and thus the `onSetup()` effect is invoked), the saved previous `onCleanup()` function will *first* be triggered -- in this example, unsubscribing the event listener and preventing a subsequent double event subscription.

 **Note:** Since effects are not invoked until *after* the Articulated Function is complete, that means the cleanup function saved from the previous invocation of an effect will also not be triggered until *after* the current invocation of the Articulated Function is complete.

 Each invocation of an effect triggers its own previous cleanup (if any).
 But the "final"  invocation of a cleanup -- whenever the Articulated Function (and its effects) won't be invoked anymore -- would obviously not have anything to trigger it.
-If the cause of this *finality* is the end of the lifetime of the program/browser page, this is likely not a problem.
+If the cause of this *final state* is the end of the lifetime of the program/browser page, this is likely not a problem.

-But if you need to ensure any *final* cleanup(s) are actually triggered, the `reset()` of the Articulated Function will trigger any pending cleanups.
-Keep in mind that `reset()` also resets the internal TNG hooks-context of the Articulated Function, including all state slots, effects, etc.
+But if you need to ensure manually that any pending *final* cleanup(s) are actually triggered, the [`reset()` method of the Articulated Function](#resetting-hooks-context) will trigger any pending cleanups.

 For example: